Luroi24/yaralab/README.md

 ```bash
 python3 ./gui.py
 ```
-while the environment is active and you can start using it from the get go.
+while the environment is active, and you can start using it from the get-go.
 You can drag and drop files into the window, specify a name for the run, use either compiled rules or get them from the db.
-If you choose the latter, you can also select one or many of the tags loaded in the db.
+If you choose the latter, you can also select one or many of the tags loaded in the DB.
 You can load more rules using the CLI.

 ### CLI

-To use the CLI version of PYFA you need to consider the following:
+To use the CLI version of PYFA, you need to consider the following:
 ```bash
 usage: yaralab.py [-h] -i INPUT [-o OUTPUT] [-gt | --group-by-tags | --no-group-by-tags] [-dn DNAME]
                   [-db | --dataBase | --no-dataBase] [-ldb LOAD_DB] [-t [TAGS ...]]